Amazon Is Getting Too Big and the Government Is Talking About It

 Yes x 4

+Amazon has made a mistake.
+They disturbed the US professional class when they dared touch one of its refuges by grabbing Whole Foods.
+So yeah, si

-How the Government Works (Score:4, Interesting)
+How the Government Works (Score:5, Interesting)

 "Hi there.
 Oh I'm just your friendly local congressman.
 I notice you haven't been doing a lot of lobbying lately.
 You know, campaign funding, that sort of thing.
 Say, that's a really nice business model you got going on there.
 Boy it looks really successful.
 I'm really happy for you.
 But, I'm worried about this legislation that's knocking around in congress that might affect it..."